There are 3 types of stroke: ischemic, hemorrhagic, and transient ischemic attack.

 However, it’s still a medical emergency and deserves emergency medical attention.

 There are 3 hallmark symptoms that most people experience when they have a stroke.
-These can happen with either ischemic or hemorrhagic strokes.

 You can remember them easily by using the FAST acronym from the National Stroke Association: